T-NOVA/mAPI/readme.md

 3. In terminal do:

 ```
-  wget <download link> (in our case it was http://dl.bintray.com/rundeck/rundeck-deb/rundeck-"version"-GA.deb)
+  wget "download link" (in our case it was http://dl.bintray.com/rundeck/rundeck-deb/rundeck-"version"-GA.deb)
 ```

 ```